 Dr. Nichols is now using the off-label vaccine treatment on several other patients, with many waiting in the wings.
 And she is putting together a clinical trial.
 “We want to push the boundaries and move medicine forward.
 We’ve dramatically changed one patient’s life, and I hope there will be many more to come.”

-Mark Teich is scientific director of The Skin Cancer Foundation.
+Mark Teich is the former scientific director of The Skin Cancer Foundation.